 “A translator?
-No need, I am bilingual.”
-You can’t imagine the number of people who use this argument to dismiss or ignore their translation needs.
-In our prospecting efforts, this represents perhaps a third of explanations for refusal.
-When I’m dealing with this type of response, very often I respond by email, with some arguments that I believe are strong enough to make my contact think twice.
-Often, I have the distinct impression that my words fall on deaf ears.
+No need, I am bilingual!”
+You can’t imagine how many people use this reasoning to dismiss or overlook their translation needs.
+In our process of prospecting, this accounts perhaps for a third of explanations for refusal.
+When I’m dealing with this type of response, I often respond by email, providing some arguments that I believe are strong enough to make my contact think twice.
+Usually, I have a strong feeling that my words fall on deaf ears.

-Are you sufficiently bilingual to be able to do a translation?
+Are you sufficiently bilingual to be able to translate from English into a foreign language?

-I frequently change from French, English and Spanish.
+I frequently communicate in French, English or Spanish.
 Nothing exceptional in the translation sector, this is the bare minimum.
-My emails are written in these languages with more or less success.
-It is indeed difficult to translate all of our communications on a daily basis.
-But email exchanges remain simple and repetitive, once the formulas is known, a relatively good knowledge of grammar and a working memory is enough.
+I write my emails in these languages with more or less success.
+Indeed, this is not easy task to translate our entire communication on a daily basis.
+Yet communicating by email remains easy and repetitive, since once the vocabulary is acquired, a relatively good knowledge of grammar and a good memory are enough.

-A simple question, how many words do you think you know in your native language?
+Here’s a simple question: How many words do you think you know in your native language?
 Answer: 2 000, 3 000, 5 000, 10 000?
 It doesn’t really matter.
-The real question is: do you really know so many words in this language in which you claim to be bilingual?
-And do you think you’ve mastered the subtlety of the grammar as well as that of your native language to provide a professional translation?
+The real question is: do you really know as many words in this language in which you claim to be bilingual?
+And do you think you’ve mastered the subtlety of grammatical points as well as that of your native language in order to provide a professional translation?
 Come on, be honest, please.

 Indeed, you are not bilingual, you are fluent.
-According to the explanations found on our friend Wikipedia (for the sceptics of this source, our friend Larousse will come later), a person is bilingual when they are able to “express themselves perfectly without any preference in either language”.
+According to the explanations found on the website of our friend Wikipedia, someone is bilingual when they are able to express themselves perfectly without any preference for either language.

-Do I want my client to see mistakes or mistranslations in their first communications with me?
+Do I want my client to notice mistakes or mistranslations in their first contact with me?
 I don’t, what about you?

-Take this example.
+Here’s an example.
 Even though I have mastered these languages, it does not occur to me to write this blog article in French or Spanish, although the target audience is far wider.
 Why?
 Simply because I have not totally mastered (and certainly never will) these languages and this material is too important.
-If I had done a translation of this article or directly wrote it in one of these languages, I would have certainly made mistakes, it would be badly expressed on one point and not developed in another.
-It is still a website, one of my first communication tools between me and my client.
-Do I want my client to see mistakes or mistranslations in their first communications with me?
+If I had translated this article or if I had directly written it in one of these languages, I would have certainly made mistakes, and one point could be poorly conveyed and another not properly developed.
+After all it is a website, one of my first communication tools between me and my client.
+Do I want my client to notice mistakes or mistranslations in their first contact with me?
 I don’t, what about you?

-With a level of 940 in TOEIC, I know how to do translations!
+With a level of 940 in TOEIC, I know how to translate!

-“My TOEIC level is 940 anyway,” you tell me!
-TOEIC or “Test of English for International Communication” is, without discrediting it, an aptitude test for the general use of English in a daily context.
+“My TOEIC level is 940 anyway!” you will argue.
+TOEIC –Test of English for International Communication– is, without decrying it, a language proficiency test for the general use of English in a daily context.
 It absolutely does not give the ability to translate anything.
-And even less when it comes to sustained or highly technical language.
-And what about style?
-Do you think that you can reproduce a colloquial style or business language required for a professional translation?
+Even less when it comes to a very formal or a highly technical language.
+Then what about style?
+Do you think that you can recreate a colloquial style or a business language required for a professional translation?

-Unless you have parents of 2 different nationalities and have lived in their respective countries for several years, you will only have a single native language.
-Whether you like it or not, you will never speak both English and French, never.
+Unless you have parents of two different nationalities and have lived in their respective countries for several years, you will only have a single native language.

-Now that you understand this, do you honestly think that you are able to correctly translate your documents yourself?
-Or worse, ask a trainee to carry out a translation… When it comes to these situations, I honestly question your seriousness.
+Now that you understand this, do you honestly think that you are capable of translating accurately your documents yourself?
+Or worse, will you ask an intern to produce a translation?
+When it comes to these situations, it is wiser to contact professional translators.

 Translation into English: Chloe Findlay